shuilaPacific

 Shuila-Prayers in Contemporary Scholarship and Their Significance:

 Akkadian tablets from ancient libraries inscribed in cuneiform provide important textual evidence for understanding the various shuila-prayers.
 The present project will collect the wording and ritual instructions of these prayers and thereby make them available for study in their original language and in translation.
-Currently, the project is using the tools provided by the Open Richly Annotated Cuneiform Corpus (→Oracc) to present the Akkadian text of each prayer and an English translation.
-Eventually, Oracc tools will be used to provide a lemmatization (morphological analysis) of every word in the corpus, which will allow linguistic searches, making grammatical and text-linguistic research much easier.
+Currently, the project is using the tools provided by the Open Richly Annotated Cuneiform Corpus (→Oracc) and the electronic Babylonian Library Platform (→eBL) to present the Akkadian text of each prayer and an English translation.
+Eventually, eBL tools will be used to provide a lemmatization (morphological analysis) of every word in the corpus, which will allow linguistic searches, making grammatical and text-linguistic research much easier.
 The project also envisions using software to create a content tagging system that will index the ritual content and gestures within each prayer (and perhaps thematic motifs).
 This searchable index will enhance the usefulness of the prayer corpus to fields such as Comparative Religion (e.g., to study the role of penance and contrition in various religious traditions) and Ritual Studies (e.g., to investigate the use of the body in ritual acts).
 Finally, the project will provide general readers with an opportunity to explore ancient religious practices that were contemporary with events described in the Bible and textualized in biblical texts, especially the Book of Psalms.

 Assyriological Significance of This Project: